-current is 20 mA and the normal working current is 10-12 mA.
+There are three wavelength calibration lamps (Fe-Ne, Fe-Ar, and He-Ar) and a flat-fielding lamp for the calibration device.
+All of lamps can be controlled remotely.
+For the Fe-Ne lamp, a standard 1.5-inch ISTC Model #WL-22810 is supplied, and other types of lamps actually can be used as well, such as Hamamatsu and Starna.
+The maximum working current is 20 mA, and the normal working current is 10-12 mA.
 The Fe-Ar lamp ISTC Model is #WL-22611.
 For the safety of He-Ar lamp, the DC power should be used for the supply.
-As for the flat-fielding lamp, the power is the standard 12V DC, 1.5A halogen tungsten lamp (Sylvania#808-301550) and it usually can be used for 1000-2000 hours.
+As for the flat-fielding lamp, the power is the standard 12 V DC, 1.5A halogen tungsten lamp (Sylvania #808-301550), and it usually can be used for 1000-2000 hours.
 Meanwhile, there are four condensers for the calibration lamps, which are made of quartz or pyrex glass.
-The diameters are 25 mm and the focal lengths are f=38 mm.
+The diameters are 25 mm, and the focal lengths are f = 38 mm.
 The field lens is made of quartz, with a diameter of 38 mm and a focal length of 64 mm.

 The mirror of the collimator is an off-axis parabolic aluminized reflector, made of pyrex glass.
-The aperture of the mirror is D = 110 mm and the focal length is f = 674 mm.
+The aperture of the mirror is D = 110 mm, and the focal length is f = 674 mm.
 The off-axis angle is 8.1° and the focus can be adjusted remotely.

-At present there are six reflecting blazed gratings mounted on the OMR spectrograph.
+At present, there are six reflecting blazed gratings mounted on the OMR spectrograph.
 The gratings are made of aluminized pyrex glass and can be switched manually.
-The parameters of the blazed gratings are given in Table 4, including the number of the gratings, the grooves, groove areas, reciprocal linear dispersions, dispersions, blaze wavelengths of the 1st order spectra and the blaze angles.
-The overall working wavelength coverage of the gratings is $\sim 3700\text{-}10000$ Å. For the specific grating, the wavelength coverage is adjustable and it can be estimated through parameters of Table 4 and the size of the CCD.
-For instance, the wavelength coverage of gratings of 1200 lines/mm, is ~ 1380 Å while for the grating of 300 line/mm, it is ~ 5420 Å. The SPEC software, which is the camera controlling software designed and installed with the PI Spec-10 CCD camera, can recognize the gratings and the wavelength coverage can be adjusted via SPEC according to the requirements of the observers.
+The parameters of the blazed gratings are given in Table 4, including the number of the gratings, the grooves, groove areas, reciprocal linear dispersions, dispersions, blaze wavelengths of the first-order spectra, and the blaze angles.
+The overall wavelength coverage of the working gratings is \sim 3700-10000 Å. For the specific grating, the wavelength coverage is adjustable, and it can be estimated through parameters of Table 4 and the size of the CCD.
+For instance, the wavelength coverage of gratings of 1200 lines/mm is ~1380 Å, while for the grating of 300 line/mm, it is ~5420 Å. The SPEC software, which is the camera-controlling software designed and installed with the PI Spec-10 CCD camera, can recognize the gratings, and the wavelength coverage can be adjusted via SPEC according to the requirements of the observers.

 The camera is a Schmidt-Cassegrain system.
-The useful aperture is D=100 mm and the focal length is f=150 mm.
+The useful aperture is D = 100 mm, and the focal length is f = 150 mm.
 The CCD mounted is a PI Spec-10 PIXIS 1340×400 scientific CCD detector, which delivers the highest sensitivity possible and >16-bit dynamic range for spectroscopy applications.
-The pixel size is $20\times20~\mu\text{m}$ pixels and the CCD size is $26.8\times8.0~\text{mm}^2$.
-The deepest cooling temperature is -75° C. The quantum efficiency of the CCD is shown in Figure 12, which is midband.
+The pixel size is $20 \times 20 \ \mu$ m pixels, and the CCD size is $26.8 \times 8.0 \ \text{mm}^2$.
+The deepest cooling temperature is -75° C. The QE of the CCD is shown in Figure 12, which is midband.